2024 Edition

 • Culturally responsive assessments are not the norm, and this is not being addressed in supervision or training; or

-• Client participation is inconsistent; or
+• Participation of persons served is inconsistent; or

 • Intake or assessment is done by another organization or referral source and no documentation and/or summary of required information is present in case record.